 Ellen was astonished at the magnificence of the streets through which they passed.
-The carriage stopped at a large house in Grosvenorsquare; when they alighted, and were shewn into a very handsome drawing-room, where they found the other Miss Arnold waiting their arrival.
-She welcomed Mrs. Irvin and Ellen with great cordiality, and particularly congratulated the latter on her emancipation from the country.
+The carriage stopped at a large house in Grosvenorsquare; when they alighted, and were shewn into a very handsome drawing room, where they found the other Miss Arnold waiting their arrivale She welcomed Mrs. Irvin and Ellen with great cordiality, and particularly congruitubifed laker on her emancipation from the country, nor were they now unsuccessful, vertenio Elistevening all was hurry and confusion;

-This evening, all was hurry and confusion; and Mrs. Irvin was glad to retire early with ber niece.
+and Mrs. Irvin was glad to retire early with her niece.